LoriteLab/CHRISMAPP/README.md

 # CHRISMAPP
-R script to annotate satDNAs in chromosome-level assemblies.
+R script to annotate sequences (e.g. SatDNA) in chromosome-level assemblies.

 The pipeline needs an annotation step made in Geneious prime.
 The similarity we recommend is around 70%.
 You must to export a .gff file with only the annotations.